watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 of coagulant species via electrochemical reactions at the electrodes.
 As the cathode is oxidized, metal ions are released in to the water matrix and form hydroxide species, which then interact with and enmesh suspended particles.
-After formation and agglomeration, the flocculated material is either settled (or floated) out of the treated water stream.
+After formation and agglomeration, the flocculated material is settled (or floated) out of the treated water stream.

 EC is an electrochemically complex process.
 The performance and technoeconomics is influenced by many factors including the composition of the water matrix, the applied current density, the electrode material,